2007-2011 Chevrolet Silverado 1500 Crew Cab

 Outfitting your Silverado

-Quick & Easy: Even Silverados equipped with upgraded Bose systems can benefit from better speakers.
+Start with the basics: Even Silverados equipped with upgraded Bose systems can benefit from better speakers.
 The speakers in the doors and dash are easy to access and swap, with a wide selection available in the aftermarket.
 Look for speakers with high sensitivity ratings if you plan on keeping your factory stereo – this means they’ll sound great even without added power.

 An office on wheels: If you use your truck for work, there are a few additions that make any Silverado a great business partner.
 Stereos with navigation and Bluetooth technology let you get to job sites without trouble and stay connected on your way there.
 The added power from an aftermarket head unit will make your stereo loud and clear, especially when matched with new speakers.
 Throw in a satellite radio to stay on top of business news and current events or enjoy listening to a game after a long day of work.